 The calibrated wrench installation method targets a specific bolt pretension, which is 5 percent greater than the specified minimum value given in Table 8.1.
 Thus, regardless of the actual strength of production bolts, this target value is unique for a given fastener grade.
 On the other hand, the turn-of-nut installation method imposes an elongation on the fastener.
 Consequently, the inherent strength of the bolts being installed will be reflected in the resulting pretension because this elongation will bring the fastener to its proportional limit under combined torsion and tension.
 As a result of these differences, the mean value and nature of the frequency distribution of pretensions for the two installation methods differ.
 Turn-of-nut installations result in higher mean levels of pretension than do calibrated wrench installations.
+Twist-off tension control bolt and direct tension indicator pretensions are similar to those of calibrated wrench.
 These differences were taken into account when the design criteria for slip-critical joints were developed.